Atndesign/Give-me-a-prize/readme.md

 ## Demo

-You can use pannelo here: [Give me a prize](https://atndesign.github.io/give-me-a-prize/) .
+You can use it here: [Give me a prize](https://atndesign.github.io/give-me-a-prize/) .

 ## Screenshots